 As a business owner, it is your responsibility to do what is best for the business as a whole, and this sometimes means you’ll need to make decisions that will be unpopular with your team, such as restructuring or making posts redundant.
 Happily, you’ll also be in a position to create jobs and promote people who have shown their worth to the business, from time to time.
 In both circumstances, you need to be able to distance yourself enough from the people involved to be able to do what is right.

-Whether you’re sacking, employing or promoting team members, you must make sure that your decisions are always backed up with solid evidence and facts – as much as you might like or dislike somebody or something, acting in a manner that is contrary to the business’ bottom line will eventually catch you up.
+Whether you’re sacking, employing or promoting team members, you must make sure that your decisions are always backed up with solid evidence and facts – as much as you might like or dislike somebody or something, acting in a manner that is contrary to the health of the business’ bottom line will eventually catch up with you.

 In these situations, discussing your though processes with an independent person (such as your coach) can help you to ensure you’ve made the right decision.